nielslange/vanilla-js-academy/day-17/README.md

 **Task:**

-Display latest stories of teh New York Times using [the New York Times API](https://developer.nytimes.com/signup).
+Display latest stories of the New York Times using [the New York Times API](https://developer.nytimes.com/signup).

 **Demo:**